ankargren/mfbvar/README.md

 -   Methods (`print`, `summary`, `plot`) for class `mdd` (return of `mdd_grid()`)
 -   Improved `smoother()`, the example now runs in 10 instead of 20 seconds
 -   `interval_to_moments()` to convert a matrix of prior probability intervals to prior moments of `psi`
+-   Unit testing (using `testthat`) is now incorporated by checking the 100th draw

 News (2017-03-11)
 -----------------